Child Custody

 man holding two children in a field

-One of the hardest decisions to make in a divorce case is determining arrangements for your children – how important decisions will be made for them in the future, and when they will spend time with each parent.
-Sometimes these issues are settled through mediation or Collaborative divorce, and other times they are aggressively fought for through divorce litigation in court.
-Like every family, every case is different.
-What is not different is that competent representation can put your mind at ease during a very stressful time.
+One of the hardest decisions to make in a divorce case is determining arrangements for your children — how important decisions will be made for them in the future and when they will spend time with each parent.
+Sometimes, these issues are settled through mediation, negotiation, or collaborative divorce, and other times, they are aggressively fought for through divorce litigation in court.
+Like every family, each case is different.
+However, in every case, competent representation can put your mind at ease during a very stressful time.

-In Virginia child custody cases, the court makes a decision regarding parenting decisions and a schedule for the children based on the best interests of the child.
-There are as many custodial arrangements as there are families.
-We can help you explore options that are suited to you and your family.
+In Northern Virginia child custody cases, the court makes a determination regarding who makes parenting decisions and a schedule for the children based on the best interests of the child.
+There are many custodial arrangements that can either be agreed upon or ordered by a court.
+We can help you explore options for you and your family in Fairfax County, Prince William County, and beyond.
+Call us at 703-222-3333 or use our online contact form.

 Types of Child Custody in Virginia